2 semesters – 3 periods – (AM Only)

 Grades Eligible – 11, 12 Grade

-This block will include two Project Lead the Way courses: Intro to Engineering Design and Principles of Engineering.
+This block will include three Project Lead the Way (PLTW) courses: Intro to Engineering Design, Principles of Engineering, and Civil Engineering and Architecture.
 It will be offered during the AM CTC block.
-PLTW is a sequence of courses which, when combined with traditional mathematics and science courses in high school, introduces students to the scope, rigor, discipline and fun of engineering projects prior to entering college.
+PLTW is a sequence of courses that, when combined with traditional mathematics and science courses in high school, introduces students to the scope, rigor, discipline, and fun of engineering projects before entering college.

 This block will include: